stefan-kolb/paas-profiles/README.md

 #### Country

-The country codes must confrom to the country codes defined in [ISO 3166-2](http://en.wikipedia.org/wiki/ISO_3166-2).
+The country codes must conform to the country codes defined in [ISO 3166-2](http://en.wikipedia.org/wiki/ISO_3166-2).

 #### Region